Solar Hydrogen: Renewable Powered Electrolysis

 In both systems, excess energy can be stored as hydrogen and used at some point in the future instead of going to waste.
 Hybrid systems have the added bonus of producing heat that can be fed into electrolysis processes (which are more efficient at higher temperatures) – or used to heat buildings.
 Other methods such as photoelectrocatalytic hydrogen production via water splitting

-Existing Solar hydrogen projects
+Existing solar hydrogen projects

 Manilla Community Solar array – New South Wales